michelleduong35/ios101_prework/README.md

 - [Y] Tapping the button changes the screen color to a random color

 ## App Brainstorming (Step 4)
+- Favorite Apps: Instagram, Lapse, Bereal, Tiktok, Webtoon
+- Functions: Delayed gratification (Lapse), Suggested Algorithm (Tiktok), Bereal (Timer for authencity, extra shots if on time)
+- App I want to build: A task tracker and motivator.
+Minimal todo's and goals that you can share with friends, and widgets to easily mark of completion.

 ## Notes